Mohamed-C-A/mohamed-c-a.github.io/README.md

 ## Credits & Acknowledgements

-This portfolio website is based on the design and code structure of [Leo Traeger](https://github.com/leotraeg).
+This personal homepage, created to help you get to know me better, is inspired by a template from [BootstrapMade](https://bootstrapmade.com/) and the portfolio concept of [Leo Traeger](https://github.com/leotraeg).

-A big thank you to Leo for the inspiration and the clean foundation!
+Many thanks to both for the great design inspiration and solid foundation!